 - Have a qualification from a university with a well recognised research profile

-Only applications for admission that are complete and received by the closing dates listed above will be considered for a Melbourne Graduate Research Scholarship in that round.
+Only applications for admission that are complete and received by the closing dates will be considered for a Melbourne Graduate Research Scholarship.

 How is a scholarship score calculated?